copyrite/LwotcMinimalText/XComGame.md

 Passive: +10 crit.

 ## Squadsight
-Your primary weapon attacks can target enemies out of your visual range, but are in your line of sight and seen by a squadmate.
+Your primary weapon attacks can now target units outside your sight range if they are seen by a squadmate.
+* You still need line of sight to the target.
 * There is no limit on how far your targets can be, but there is an aim penalty that increases with distance.
-* Overwatch attacks are not taken at squasight range.
+* Overwatch attacks are not fired at squadsight range.

 ## Steady Hands
 +10 Aim and +10 Crit if you did not move last turn.